 There are two main types of hearing loss: sensorineural and conductive.
 Each of these types of hearing loss is characterized by different symptoms and can each be caused by different things.
-If this hearing loss occurs while working on a ship, oil rig or another vessel, you may have rights according to the Jones Act law.
+If this hearing loss occurs while working on a ship, oil rig, or another vessel, you may have rights under the Jones Act law.

 There are many maritime workers who accept the risks of the industry as “part of the job.”
 However, that is not the right way to view the situation.
 There are a number of federal and maritime laws in place to reduce or prevent these types of issues from occurring.

-For example, if an explosion occurred on a ship, which in turn led to hearing loss, there are several ways the employer or owner of the ship can be determined liable.
+For example, if an explosion occurred on a ship, which in turn led to a hearing injury, there are several ways the employer or owner of the ship can be determined liable.
 The best way to know for sure is to review maritime law and contact an attorney for clarification.

 While hearing loss can occur after an explosion, it may also occur after a person is exposed to extreme conditions, after a blow to the head, or being exposed to ongoing sound without proper ear protection.
 If the employer has failed to take the proper safety precautions to prevent these situations, they may be deemed liable.
 A Jones Act lawyer can determine this for sure.

-If a person loses their hearing, they may not think it is that big of a deal.
-However, this is much more debilitating than many people believe.
-It can affect a person’s balance and make it difficult, if not impossible, to work on a ship or even solid ground.
+Hearing loss is much more debilitating than many people believe.
+It can affect a person’s balance and make it difficult— if not impossible—to work on a ship or even solid ground.
 It also reduces a person’s quality of life, leaving them vulnerable to accidents because they are unable to hear warning sounds.